Chapter Seventy Seven

 “But you still won’t care what people think.”

-“Daria and Dasha worked over the Qi dummies, they’re picking it up, a gymnast and a dancer don’t have flexibility issues, they need to work on targeting.
+“Daria and Dasha worked over the Qi dummies, they’re picking it up, a gymnast and a dancer don’t have flexibility issues.
 And kicking or punching something heavy is different muscle and joint strain.
 Dasha, with all her flips, handstands and tumbling is a bit better adapted.
 Daria will be sore until she builds up the support muscles around joints.”

 Chloe, “Daria, how do you feel now?”

 Daria shrugs, “Daphne didn’t let me go long.”